-Any student who has difficulty affording groceries or accessing sufficient food to eat every day, or who lacks a safe and stable place to live, and believes this may affect their performance in the course, is urged to contact the Roadrunner Resource Center (formerly called Single Stop Office) for support.
-Email at Resources@linnbenton.edu, or call at 541-917- 4877, or visit us on the web at www.linnbenton.edu under Current Students>Student Support).
-Our office can help students get connected to resources to help with childcare, food, emergency Housing, healthcare, taxes, utilities, textbooks and supplies, and transportation
+or who lacks a safe and stable place to live, and believes this may affect their performance in the course, is urged to contact the Roadrunner Resource Center for support

+(resources@linnbenton.edu, or visit us on the web www.linnbenton.edu/RRC under Student Support for Current Students).
+Our office can help students get connected to resources to help.
+Furthermore, please notify the professor if you are comfortable in doing so.
+This will enable them to provide any resources that they may possess.